Basketball Referee

 What should a referee do if a spectator stands up and comes on to the court to verbally dispute a call?

-Asked by Hoopa35 over 6 years ago
+Asked by Hoopa35 almost 7 years ago

 In NFHS rules there is a designated function/person called home administration.
 The referee should walk away from the fan, and go to the home administrator and demand that the administrator ejects that fan from the gym.
 The administrators always comply because the ref should refuse to continue until the fan leaves the gym.